Following are some suggestions in how to keep sports from becoming an idol in your family:

 Never let sports get in the way of serving Christ.
 This means, for one thing, that you never miss church for any sporting activity.

 Consider the godly example of Eric Liddell, the son of Scottish missionaries to China.
 He was Scotland’s fastest runner and in 1923 won the 100 yard race at the AAA Championship with 9.7 seconds, a record that stood for the next 35 years.
 A committed Christian, Liddell spoke at gospel meetings for the Glasgow Students Evangelical Union during his college years.
 He qualified for the British track and field team at the 1924 Olympics in Paris, but because the 100 meter race was held on Sunday he refused to participate, even though this was his best distance.
-It has been said that “most athletes come to the games desiring to be great and do great, Eric Liddle came to the Paris Olympics desiring to be good, and to do good.”
+It was said that “most athletes come to the games desiring to be great and do great, Eric Liddle came to the Paris Olympics desiring to be good, and to do good.”
 In spite of personal pleas from the royal family and criticism in the British press for letting down his country, he stood by his decision and spent that Sunday preaching in an evangelical church in Paris.
 He entered the 400 meter race, and it is said that as he headed to the starting block, a man handed him a piece of paper with a quotation from 1 Samuel 2:30, “... them that honour me I will honour.”
 He ran with that piece of paper in his hand and won, breaking the world record with a time of 47.6 seconds.
 In 1925, Liddell returned to China to preach the gospel.
 In 1943 he was incarcerated in a Japanese prison camp where he died two years later.
 Liddell said, “We are all missionaries.
 Wherever we go, we either bring people nearer to Christ, or we repel them from Christ.”

 More recently, Dan Walker, of British Broadcasting Corporation’s Football Focus, has refused to work on Sunday, even though that is one of the most important days in modern professional sports.
 This has been his policy since he was a boy.
 He was first confronted with the issue at age 12 when he was asked to play for various teams because of his extraordinary height.
 He says, “The problem was all their games were on a Sunday.
 I had only recently become a Christian and this was the first time I was confronted with the issue of how I should be spending my Sundays” (“Christian BBC footie Host Who Refuses to Work on a Sunday,” The Sun, Aug.
 11, 2009).
 He doesn’t even watch football on Sunday, saying, “I spend Sunday at church and with my family.”
 He has continued to be confronted with the issue and was told that he would never get anywhere in sports broadcasting.
 I don’t know what kind of church Walker attends, but the man is to be commended for standing by his convictions in a day when professional football (either American or soccer) is one of this world’s chief gods.